blockchainsllc/in3-docs/docs/api-c.md

 Verifies a single-signature blockheader.

 This function will return a positive integer with a bitmask holding the bit set according to the address that signed it.
-This is based on the signatiures in the request-config.
+This is based on the signatures in the request-config.

 arguments:
 ```eval_rst